How Calorie-Restrictive Eating Disorders Can Lead to an Underactive Thyroid

 By Thrive Reno’s Director of Primary Care Services Becky Barnett, PA-C

-• Decreased body temperature: A slowed metabolism can lead to a drop in core body temperature, causing a person to feel persistently cold.
+Lower Body Temperature: A slowed metabolism may result in a drop in core body temperature, often causing an individual to feel constantly cold.

 About the Author